anandyes/Exam70-535/notes/Database.md

 * Automatic tuning - Azure SQL Database identifies CREATE INDEX, DROP INDEX, and FORCE LAST GOOD PLAN recommendations that can optimize the database and shows them in Azure portal

 ### Scaling out with Azure SQL Database[^](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-scale-introduction)
-Elastic Database features
+* Elastic Database tools
     * Elastic Database client library [^](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-database-client-library) -  is used to manage a shard set.
     * Elastic Database split-merge tool [^](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-scale-overview-split-and-merge) - is used to move data from one shard to another
     * Elastic Database jobs (preview) [^](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-jobs-overview) - runs scheduled or ad hoc T-SQL scripts against all databases
     * Elastic Database query (preview) [^](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-query-overview) - allows you to write a query that spans all databases in the shard set
     * Elastic transactions [^](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-transactions-overview) - allow you to run transactions that span several databases.

 * Horizontal scaling / "scaling out" - using sharding,  managed using Elastic Database client library
 * Verticle scaling / "scaling up"  - using Azure powershell to change serivce tier or placing in elastic pool

-**Sharding** is a technique to distribute large amounts of identically structured data across a number of independent databases.
+* **Sharding** is a technique to distribute large amounts of identically structured data across a number of independent databases.

-Multi-tenant and Single-tenant sharding patterns.
+* Multi-tenant and Single-tenant sharding patterns.

 ### SQL Database Security